jterrazz/42-malloc/README.md

 // TODO explain how to inject in lib
 // Make graph to show how memory behave

+TEST
+sh insert_lib.sh ls

+SPECIAL CASES
+realloc(NULL, 6);
+realloc(ptr, 0);
+Realloc with a size of zero is equivalent to free() on some C implementations, but not all.

+realloc is conceptually equivalent to malloc + memcpy + free on the other pointer.

+If the size of the space requested is zero, the behavior of realloc is implementation-defined.
+This is similar for all memory allocation functions that receive a size parameter of value 0.
+Such functions may in fact return a non-null pointer, but that must never be dereferenced.

+Thus, realloc(ptr,0) is not equivalent to free(ptr).
+It may

+be a "lazy" implementation and just return ptr free(ptr), allocate a dummy element and return that free(ptr) and return 0 just return 0 for failure and do nothing else.
+So in particular the latter two cases are indistinguishable by application code.

+This means realloc(ptr,0) may not really free/deallocate the memory, and thus it should never be used as a replacement for free.

 ##Testing
 ``` bash
 make && sh ./run_test.sh